 How can one math games resource, which is cheaper than the coffee you are drinking, be this good.?

-Let's look at this in-depth just to see if you can see this fitting into your teaching (or relief teaching) repertoire.
+Let's look at this in-depth just to see if you can see teaching math games like this will fit into your teaching (or relief teaching) repertoire.

 I would most certainly be teaching the concepts of BOMDAS and priority of signs before hand.